Shah Deniz gas field: History

 The “Exploration, Development, and Production Sharing Agreement" (PSA) for Shah Deniz area was signed between SOCAR and some oil companies of foreign countries on June 4, 1996.
-Azerbaijani Parliament confirmed the PSA document on October 4, 1996.
+The Azerbaijani Parliament confirmed the PSA document on October 4, 1996.
 The Shah Deniz gas and condensate field was discovered in 1999.
 “An Intergovernmental” Agreement and a “Sale and Purchase” Agreement were signed by delegates of Azerbaijan and Turkey with the participation of President Sezer and President Heyder Aliyev in Ankara on March 12, 2001.
-"An Intergovernmental" Agreement and relevant agreements for the carrying and selling of natural gas were signed by delegates of Azerbaijan and Georgia with participating of President Shevardnadze and President Aliyev on September 29, 2001.
-Some contracts for the construction of the first stage of Shah Deniz were concluded on June 5, 2003, and Construction work for Shah Deniz began at Sangachal Terminal on November 3 of the same year.
+"An Intergovernmental" Agreement and relevant agreements for the carrying and selling of natural gas were signed by delegates of Azerbaijan and Georgia with the participation of President Shevardnadze and President Aliyev on September 29, 2001.
+Some contracts for the construction of the first stage of Shah Deniz were concluded on June 5, 2003, and construction work for Shah Deniz began at Sangachal Terminal on November 3 of the same year.
 Construction works for South Caucasus Pipeline started in Azerbaijan on October 14, 2004.